 3. Installation Costs

-When you invest in a charger, it usually includes the installation costs and operational costs for the first 2 years.
+When you invest in a charger, it usually includes the installation costs and operational costs up to 5 years, or even more.
 CSO’s responsibility would be supplying the power agreed, making a concrete base upon the Mobility Alliance Pvt Limited guidelines, and a shelter for the charger.

-DC fast charging stations require extensive electrical infrastructure.
-Chargers beyond 60 kW may require like transformer upgrades and cooling systems, making their installation much more complex and costly.
+DC fast charging stations require robust electrical infrastructure.
+Chargers beyond 60 kW may require like transformer upgrades, making their installation more complex and costly.

-Equipment costs for DC units can be many times higher than AC devices.
-Generally speaking, AC chargers do not require much installation cost and can be easily set up at home or in a personal studio.
+AC chargers do not require much installation cost and can be easily set up at home or office.

 Choosing an EV Charger